jeff-soriano/login-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### Per the [https://reqres.in/](https://reqres.in/) docs, use the following login credentials to get a successful login result:
+#### Per the [https://reqres.in/](https://reqres.in/) docs, use the following login credentials to get a successful login result:

 email : eve.holt@reqres.in

 password: cityslicka

+#### This app uses `onChange` for validation, but the email validation is debounced.
+The error validation message won't appear until 2 sec after typing

 To test the app, use: